neoforge-dev/starter/memory-bank/progress.md

 - 119 out of 120 tests passing
 - Core components implemented and working
 - Testing approach established for web components
+- Frontend development is progressing well
+- Test coverage is improving with the simplified mock approach
+- Two key page tests (support-page and profile-page) are now passing

 ### Backend
 - All core modules implemented